In the will of the Lord, we will hold our 47th annual Family Conference as follows:

 Text: James 1:1–27

 Trials test faith’s genuineness and produce steadfast endurance when believers seek God’s wisdom with single-minded trust.
 Temptations reveal inward desires and call for discernment.
-But endurance must lead to obedience: the Word implanted in the heart must be practiced in life.
-Hearing without doing results in spiritual deception, but obedience in action reveals true religion marked by purity, compassion, and self-control.
+But endurance must lead to obedience: the Word implanted in the heart must be put into practice in life.
+Hearing without doing leads to spiritual deception, but obedience in action reveals true religion, marked by purity, compassion, and self-control.

 Summary: Faith that stands under pressure must become faith that obeys in practice.
 True maturity is seen when endurance produces obedience and when the Word heard becomes the Word lived.